d3centr/dap/README.md

 Like any OLAP solution, DaP trades off multi-tenancy for scale and responsiveness for bandwidth, i.e.
 - APIs are not designed to be exposed publicly;
 - best latency such a system can achieve is near real-time (seconds vs milliseconds in OLTP).

+> Apache Flink boasts a high throughput and low event latency runtime.
+A proof of concept is planned to determine whether DaP should invest into Flink to complement Spark.

 ## Stack
 DaP runs in AWS on a Data Lakehouse architecture, enabling BI and ML in a single system supporting ACID transactions.
 Much of the development work has gone into the integration, specialization and automation of awesome open-source projects.